androidx/androidx/buildSrc-tests/max-dep-versions/README.md

-This is a collection of test projects that collectively verify that the "-PuseMaxDepVersions" flag (b/112531649) correctly causes the build to replace prebuilt dependencies with project dependencies
+This is a collection of test projects that collectively verify that the "-Pandroidx.useMaxDepVersions" flag (b/112531649) correctly causes the build to replace prebuilt dependencies with project dependencies